vivekjutture/ReFoucs/PRIVACY_POLICY.md

 ## 🌐 Network Access

-Refocus does not perform any network requests.
+ReFocus does not perform any network requests.
 The app works completely offline.

 ---